On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Token-Level Analysis

 \section{Token-Level Analysis \yaqidone}

-We now move towards a token-level analysis of RLVR, which sharpens the trajectory-level perspective developed earlier.
-While natural and general for abstract analysis, our analysis in \Cref{sec:trajectory} overlooks the autoregressive structure of LLMs: responses are generated token by token, with intermediate Chain-of-Thought (CoT) steps shaping the learning dynamics.
+We now derive a token-level analysis of RLVR, which sharpens the trajectory-level perspective developed earlier.
+While natural for abstract analysis, our analysis in \Cref{sec:trajectory} overlooks the autoregressive structure of LLMs: responses are generated token by token, with intermediate Chain-of-Thought (CoT) steps shaping the learning dynamics.

 At the trajectory level, the regularity conditions in \Cref{assump:head} are imposed on the policy score $\gradtheta \log \policytheta(\response \mid \prompt)$ of the entire response $\response$.
 However, the score can be decomposed into token-wise contributions: $\gradtheta \log \policytheta(\response \mid \prompt) = \sum_{\idxtoken=1}^{\abs{\response}} \gradtheta \log \policytheta(\tokent{\idxtoken} \mid \prompt, \response_{<\idxtoken})$, where every token $\tokent{\idxtoken}$ requires a forward pass from the language model and thus carries its own regularity properties.
 This makes it more natural—and ultimately more powerful—to impose assumptions at the token level.
 Doing so introduces response length as an explicit factor, which will be central to our analysis.
 Interestingly, as we will see, it also reveals how the training dynamics adapt to task difficulty under the current policy.